JuliaGeometry/Quaternions.jl/docs/src/examples/dual_quaternions.md

 !!! note
     Previously this package contained a specialized `DualQuaternion` type.
-    This was removed in v0.6.0 because offered nothing extra over composing [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl) and Quaternions.
+    This was removed in v0.6.0 because it offered nothing extra over composing [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl) and Quaternions.

 ## Utility functions